reiver/reiver-code-review/README.md

 4. security problems

-6. computational complexity problems
+5. computational complexity problems

 *  although do remember that there is often a trade-off between time complexity and space complexity, so there may always be some type of problem ⁠⁠— i.e., pick your poison — but you need to make sure that the trade-off made makes sense for the problem at hand

+6. race condition

-6. unnecessary coupling
+7. unnecessary coupling

 ## Not Acceptable